 - The Secretariat coordinates the review process.

-- The Secretariat presents the recommendations to the Tri-Agency Programs (TAPs) steering committee.
+- The Secretariat presents the recommendations to the Tri-Agency Programs (TAP) Steering Committee.

-- The TAPs steering committee endorses and approves final decisions for the Vanier CGS program.
+- The TAP Steering Committee endorses and approves final decisions for the Vanier CGS program.

-- Successful candidates are notified of the competition results in April 2016.
+- Nominated candidates are notified of the competition results in April 2020.

 - Based on its quota and an internal evaluation process, the institution will forward its nominations to the Secretariat.

-Before beginning an application please read the application instructions carefully.
-The Vanier CGS agency-specific selection committees are multidisciplinary and applications should be written with a non-specialist research audience in mind.
+Read the Application instructions carefully before you start writing your application.
+Vanier CGS agency-specific selection committees are multidisciplinary; applications should be written with a non-specialist research audience in mind.

 It is the candidate’s responsibility to ensure that the application is complete and submitted in advance of the nominating institution’s deadline date.
 This includes referee assessments.